farnaldi/node-rest-api-boilerplate/README.md

 ## Available scripts

+- `test` - Run the unit tests
-- `build` - Transpile TypeScript to ES6,
+- `build` - Transpile TypeScript to ES6
 - `lint` - Lint your TS code,
 - `dev` - Run the app without transpile to ES6
 - `start` - Run the transpiled app
 - `knex:migrate:make` - Create a new migration, it needs the migration name as parameter
 - `knex:migrate:latest` - Apply the latest migrations to the database
-- `knex:migrate:rollback` - Rollback the latest migration applied.
+- `knex:migrate:rollback` - Rollback the latest migration applied

 ## Contributing